 1. The Directors have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities.

-3. The Directors have selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company at the end of the financial year and ofthe profit and loss of the Company for that period.
+3. The Directors have selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company as at the end of the financial year andof the profit and loss of the Company for that period.

-4. Based on the framework of the internal financial controls and compliance systemsestablished and maintained by the Company the work performed by the Internal Statutoryand Secretarial Auditors including audit of the internal financial controls overfinancial reporting by the Statutory Auditors and the reviews performed by Management andthe relevant Board Committees including the Audit Committee the Board is of theopinion that the Companys internal financial controls were adequate and effective during thefinancial year 2016-17.
+4. Based on the framework of the internal financial controls and compliance systemsestablished and maintained by the Company the work performed by the Internal Statutoryand Secretarial Auditors including audit of the internal financial controls overfinancial reporting by the Statutory Auditors and the reviews performed by the Managementand the relevant Board Committees including the Audit Committee the Board is of theopinion that the Companys internal financial controls were adequate and effectiveduring the financial year 2020-21.

-5. The Directors have devised proper systems that are adequate and operatingeffectively to ensure compliance with the provisions of all applicable laws.
+5. The Directors have devised proper systems that are in our opinion adequateand operating effectively to ensure compliance with the provisions of all applicable laws.